yuanningli/tonal_BCI_decoding/README.md

 - The **hyperopt** folder contains Jupyter notebooks for hyperparameter tuning.

 ## How to Use
-Please refer to the respective Jupyter notebooks for detailed information on how to use and execute the scripts.
+Please refer to the corresponding Jupyter notebooks for detailed information on how to use and execute the scripts.
 Ensure that you have the necessary permissions to access the raw data in the **Raw** folder.

 ## Contributors
 - Daohan Zhang1,2,3#,